As Georgia considers the legalization of sports betting, the FBI has cracked down on illegal bookmaking.

 Three men pleaded guilty recently after FBI agents busted an illegal gambling scheme in the Peach State.
 The operation involved illicit bookmaking and money laundering.

 Two Georgia men and a man from South Carolina admitted their participation late last week.
 The trio faces prison time for activity federal officials say lasted longer than a decade.
 In addition, they will forfeit hundreds of thousands of dollars in restitution.

-It’s the latest example of the black-market sportsbook lawmakers across the country hope to eradicate by legalizing the industry.
+It’s the latest example of the black-market sportsbook lawmakers across the country hope to eradicate by legalizing the sports betting industry.
 That includes Georgia.

 An illegal sportsbook, a tire shop and Costa Rica

 Two Waynesboro residents — Grady Brandon Mobley, 44; and Daniel Cates, 50 — and 59-year-old South Carolinian Joel Rees sit at the center of the case.

 Each pleaded guilty to federal charges of prohibition of an illegal gambling business.
 Mobley tacked on a guilty plea to fraud and false statements.

 Information released by the Department of Justice indicated that Mobley ran an illegal sportsbook for at least a decade in Burke County.
 He began by collecting bets and paying winnings himself before transitioning to a Costa Rican website.

 Then, in 2015, Mobley merged his book with a smaller “gambling ring” run by Jones, according to a public release.